gwright170/gwright170.dev/README.md

 - [ ] Remove style overrides dependent on structure
 - [ ] CI using GitHub Actions
 - [ ] Move to GitHub issues
+- [ ] Split Shaka Player integration into its own package / repo